znort987/blockparser/README.md

     Observations Peercoin vs Bitcoin:
     ---------------------------------

         .
+The Peercoin magic number is 0xe5e9e8e6.
+        .
+The Peercoin address prefix (version number) is 55 in decimal or 0x37 in hex.
+        .
 Peercoin has 2 less decimal places then bitcoin.
 This can be found by comparing the BitcoinUnits::decimals functions in src/qt/bitcoinunits.cpp of peercoin and bitcoin.
         .
 Proof of stake coinbase transactions are marked with an empty (0 byte) output script